thanhhau097/bmga/README.md

 2. Branch 2: Text generation branch to predict label in each axis, type of the labels: categorical/numerical, type of graph
 3. Map labels in each axis to corresponding points

+#### Approach 4:
+1. Image classification model for graph classification, x_type/y_type classification
+2. Object detection model to detect keypoint and labels box
+3. Text/word detection + recognition (ready solution) -> map with the boxes at step 2 to get x_labels and y_labels
+4. Map labels in each axis to corresponding points

 ### External data
 1. https://chartinfo.github.io/toolsanddata.html
 2. https://iitmnlp.github.io/PlotQA/ + https://arxiv.org/pdf/1909.00997.pdf